shay-te/core-lib/website/docs/datetime_utils.md

 - `hour_begin` returns the time for the beginning of current hour.
 - `hour_end` returns the time for the ending of current hour.

->Functions for individual days will return the next coming day of the week or next week for e.g., `friday` will return `datetime` of the friday occurring in this week or if not, then the next week.

 ### Usage
 ```python